DominicEmerson/DESD-AAI-Y3-Group10/README.md

 Once complete and all three showing green in docker

-docker exec -it desd-aai-y3-group10-django_app-1 python manage.py migrate

-docker exec -it desd-aai-y3-group10-django_app-1 python manage.py showmigrations

-Then load some initial data
-docker exec -it desd-aai-y3-group10-django_app-1 python manage.py makemigrations

-docker-compose exec django_app python manage.py create_test_users

-docker-compose exec django_app python manage.py import_claims

-For 4 defualt users and claims info filled out

-***Additional:
+****

+Update 19/03/2025 - Dom

+The docker-compose.yml and relevant files have been updated so that postgre now mounts a persistent database that should save changes (provided you don't completely rebuild the containers).
+The first time you run docker-compose --build -d it should automatically make migrations now, and create a set of default users.

+When exiting a session you should use docker-compose down.

+When starting a new session docker-compose up.

+In these cases database updates will be persistent.

+Also fixed broken jira updater.

+*** ***

 If you try some front end work you will need to restart the django app with: docker restart insurance_ai-django_app-1

-If you do any back end table addition or the like you will need to rebuild : docker-compose up --build -d
+If you do any back end table addition or the like you will need to rebuild : docker-compose up --build -d (if you do this any changes you made to the db will not persist as you have rebuilt it).

 If you want to stop docker with all containers left as they are between uses: docker-compose stop

 To resume from stop: docker-compose start

+*** ***

 If gou fuck up realy bad and want to get rid of all docker containers and any atifacts: